-Teachers with education qualifications 18
+Teachers with education qualifications 1

-Teachers with Bachelor degree or AEI-NOOSR equivalent 18
+Teachers with Bachelor degree or AEI-NOOSR equivalent 29

-Teachers with TAE 1
+Teachers with TAE 2

-All teachers at Warakirri College are accredited by NESA.
-All teachers have a degree and a teaching qualification.
+All teachers at Warakirri College delivering NESA curriculum courses are accredited by NESA and have a degree and a teaching qualification.

-Professional Development undertaken in 2018
+6. Professional Development undertaken in 2019

-During the Year all teachers undertook at least the required minimum hours of professional development required for maintenance of their accreditation.
-Most teachers did more than the minimum.
-The School supported Teachers, Administration Staff and School Counsellors to attend regular professional development training.
+During the year all teachers undertook at least the required minimum hours of professional development required for maintenance of their accreditation with most teachers completing more than the minimum.
+The School supported teachers, administration staff and school counsellors to attend regular professional development training.

-Teachers individually completed courses with accredited providers, most commonly at the Association of Independent Schools.
+Teachers and counselling staff individually completed courses with accredited providers, most commonly at the Association of Independent Schools (AIS NSW).
 Some courses were delivered as webinars or online courses.
-These courses were specific to the teacher's subject areas or roles within the College.
-One teacher participated as a NAPLAN marker.
+These courses were specific to the staff member's subject areas or roles within the College.